vtexdocs/known-issues/docs/en/known-issues/Checkout/availability-field-is-incorrect-in-fulfillment-simulation-for-no-stock-or-price-products.md

 ---
-title: "'availability' field is incorrect in Fulfillment Simulation for no stock or price products"
+title: '''availability'' field is incorrect in Fulfillment Simulation for no stock or price products'
 id: 1k2zcLEN5vG6mnksLwEXxp
 status: PUBLISHED
 createdAt: 2023-10-04T14:22:53.519Z